multiversx/mx-docs/docs/protocol/delegation-manager.md

 The delegation contract can be queried using the following view functions.
 These queries should be done on a local proxy on the `/vm-values/query` endpoint.

-The following documentation sections only show the relevant `returnData` and omit the other fields for simplicity.
+The following documentation sections only show the value of the relevant `returnData` field and omit the other fields for simplicity.

 ```json
 {